A Definition of Continual Reinforcement Learning: Discussion

 \section{Discussion}

 In this paper, we carefully develop a simple mathematical definition of the continual RL problem.
-We take this problem to be of central importance to AI as a field, and hope that the conceptual basis we provide can serve as an opportunity to think about CRL and its related artifacts more carefully.
-Our proposal is framed around two fundamental insights about agents: (i) every agent can be understood as though it were searching over a space of behaviors (\cref{thm:gen_insight}), and (ii) every agent, in the limit, will either sometimes or never stop this search (\cref{thm:reaches_insight}).
-These two insights are formalized through the generators and reaches operators, which provide a rich toolkit for understanding agents in a new way---for example, we find straightforward definitions of a continual learning agent (\cref{def:continual_learning_agent}) and learning rules (\cref{def:learning_rule}).
-We anticipate that further study of families of learning of rules can directly inform the design of new learning algorithms; for instance, we might characterize the family of \textit{continual} learning rules that are guaranteed to yield continual learning agents, and use this to guide the design of principled continual learning agents (in the spirit of continual backprop by \citet{dohare2021continual}).
-In future work, we intend to further explore connections between our formalism of continual learning and some of the phenomena at the heart of recent empirical continual learning studies, such as plasticity loss \cite{lyle2023understanding,abbas2023loss}, in-context learning \cite{brown2020language}, and catastrophic forgetting \cite{french1999catastrophic}.
+We take this problem to be of central importance to AI as a field, and hope that these tools and perspectives can serve as an opportunity to think about CRL and its related artifacts more carefully.
+Our proposal is framed around two new insights about agents: (i) every agent can be understood as though it were searching over an agent basis (\cref{thm:gen_insight}), and (ii) every agent, in the limit, will either sometimes or never stop this search (\cref{thm:reaches_insight}).
+These two insights are formalized through the generates and reaches operators, which provide a rich toolkit for understanding agents in a new way ---for example, we find straightforward definitions of a continual learning agent (\cref{def:continual_learning_agent}) and learning rules (\cref{def:learning_rule}).
+We anticipate that further study of these operators and different families of learning rules can directly inform the design of new learning algorithms; for instance, we might characterize the family of \textit{continual} learning rules that are guaranteed to yield continual learning agents, and use this to guide the design of principled continual learning agents (in the spirit of continual backprop by \citet{dohare2021continual}).
+In future work, we intend to further explore connections between our formalism of continual learning and some of the phenomena at the heart of recent empirical continual learning studies, such as plasticity loss \cite{lyle2023understanding,abbas2023loss,dohare2023loss}, in-context learning \cite{brown2020language}, and catastrophic forgetting \cite{mccloskey1989catastrophic,french1999catastrophic,goodfellow2013empirical,kirkpatrick2017overcoming}.
 More generally, we hope that our definitions, analysis, and perspectives can help the community to think about continual reinforcement learning in a new light.